 Please send all research information/requests to my email: [email protected].
 You may also share your personal powwowing stories, I would love to read them!
-You can share your personal powwow stories with everyone who visits this site by putting it on the new Guestbook page.
-The link is in the menu bar across the top of the screen.

 Please understand that I cannot always respond to every email.
 Between my career and my family and my school work, I'm pretty busy.
 However, I do my best.
 If you don't get a response, please don't take it personally.
 Thanks for understanding!

 Over the years, I have had countless individuals come into my home for various powwowing needs.
 This has largely been a positive experience.
 However, as every person is unique and carries their own unique energies, occasionally the experience was not pleasant.
 And for anyone who has ever offered their services to those in need, you will no doubt know that sometimes the residual energy from a bad visit can really mess up the energy of your home and family.
 Because of this, I am no longer willing to see clients in my home.
 My family has grown over the past few years and their safety and comfort is my primary concern.